sunpy/ndcube/docs/visualization.rst

 This enables a rigorous representation of the coordinates on the plot, including those that are not aligned to the pixel grid.
 It also enables the coordinates along the plot axes to be updated between frames of an animation.
 `ndcube.NDCube.plot` therefore allows users to decide which WCS object to use, either `~ndcube.NDCube.wcs` or `~ndcube.NDCube.combined_wcs` which also includes the `~ndcube.ExtraCoords`.
-In principle, another third-part WCS can be used so long as it is a valid description of all array axes.

 .. plot::
   :context: